jqlang/jq/docs/content/manual/manual.md

 ## Composition: `|`

-The `|` operator serves to feed the output of one filter to another filter.
+The `|` operator feeds the output of one filter to another filter.
 It's similar to the Unix shell's pipe, if you're used to that.

 Given two filters `f` and `g`, their composition